Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 Informing customers of rate limit and quota violations

-Like any fault or error condition, you should have active monitoring and alerting to understand when customers are approaching or exceeding their limits/quotas.
+Like any fault or error condition, you should have active monitoring and alerting to understand when customers are approaching or exceeding their limits/quotas, which can lead to rate limit errors.
 Your customer success team should proactively reach out to customers who run into these issues and assist them to optimize their integration.
-Because manual outreach can be slow and unscalable , you should have a system in place that automatically informs customers when they do run into rate limits as their transactions are getting rejected which can cause issues in their applications.
+It is crucial to understand the given period for rate limits to prevent exceeding the allowed number of requests within this timeframe.
+Because manual outreach can be slow and unscalable, you should have a system in place that automatically informs customers when they do run into rate limits as their transactions are getting rejected which can cause issues in their applications.

 An easy way to keep customers informed of such issues is via Moesif’s behavioral email feature.
 Instructions on how to do this are below: